 Both of these archive pages can still be accessed from the index on the

 anything newsworthy would be appreciated and can be sent through the

 email link on the HOMEPAGE.

 has long been calling for improved direct rail

 links between Liverpool and North Wales, has welcomed this week’s

 that work to reinstate the ‘Halton Curve’ is underway.

-will unlock leisure and business opportunities between
+unlock leisure and business opportunities between

 the Liverpool City Region, its airport, Cheshire and North Wales will